FREE GROCERY GUIDE

 The grams-per-pound approach recommends between 0.5 to 1 gram of protein per pound of your ideal body weight.
 Health and nutrition expert J.J.
 Virgin tells her readers: "While your protein needs will differ, depending on things like age and activity level, you’ll want to aim for around .75 to 1 gram of protein per pound of your body weight.
 Let’s say your ideal body weight is 150 pounds.
 That means you’ll want to get 113–150 grams of protein per day, ideally divided into three meals."

-Pick a protein goal that works for you and makes sense to you.
-For me, a woman with Hashimoto's in my mid-forties who is approaching menopause and actively trying to build and maintain muscle, I go with the 30 grams per meal minimum, which usually puts me between 90 - 120 grams of protein per day, all told.
+As a woman with Hashimoto's in my mid-forties who is approaching menopause and actively trying to build and maintain muscle, I shoot for about 30 grams of protein per meal at a minimum.
+This usually puts me between 90 and 120 grams of protein per day.
+Because I don't do well with lots of dairy, most of my protein comes from meat, fish, and poultry.

-Getting in that much protein daily can be a bit of a challenge, especially when life gets hectic.
 That's the magic of protein powder.
-A quick scoop or two, a whirl in the blender, and you've got a convenient shake or smoothie that's perfect for those busy days or a post-workout recovery drink.
-It's also a great way to stay satisfied between meals and reduce cravings.
+A quick scoop or two with some nutrient-dense plant foods, and a whirl in the blender, and you've got a convenient shake or smoothie that's perfect for those busy days or a post-workout recovery drink.
+It's also a great way to stay satisfied between meals and reduce cravings if maintaining a healthy weight is a goal of yours.

 How to Pick the Perfect Protein Powder